circus-tent/chaussette/docs/source/index.rst

 Chaussette is just a bit of glue code on the top of existing WSGI servers, and is organized around **back ends**.

-By default Chaussette uses a pure Python implementation based on **wsgiref**, but it also provides more efficient back ends:
+By default Chaussette uses a pure Python implementation based on **waitress**, but it also provides more efficient back ends:

 - **waitress** -- a backend based on stdlib's asyncore